 The single most important rule is to say as little as possible.

-When the officer asks if you know why they pulled you over, say, “No sir.”
+- When the officer asks if you know why they pulled you over, say, “No sir.”

-If the officer asks why you were speeding (or ignored a stop sign, etc.), don’t explain.
+- If the officer asks why you were speeding (or ignored a stop sign, etc.), don’t explain.

-It’s okay to answer by saying, “Officer, I’ve been advised never to answer questions at a traffic stop.”
+- It’s okay to answer by saying, “Officer, I’ve been advised never to answer questions at a traffic stop.”

-But officers won’t ask you if you’ll give them permission.
+However, officers won’t ask you if you’ll give them permission.
 Instead, they’ll ask what’s in your trunk (or back seat) and then ask, “Do you mind if I take a look?”
 If you tell them that they may, you’ve now given them permission for a search.
 Never do this—even if you believe your car is 100% “clean.”

 Instead, politely tell the officer, “Sir (or ma’am), I have a rule that I don’t consent to searches.”

 Even without your permission, officers may look through the windows with their flashlights.
-If something suspicious is in plain view, they then have grounds to investigate further, and potentially to search the car.
+If something suspicious is in plain view, they then have grounds to investigate further and potentially to search the car.

-Am I required to take a breath test?
+Am I Required to Take a Breath Test?

-Be polite and respectful the whole time
+- Be polite and respectful the whole time

-Follow the rules above
+- Follow the rules above

-When the officer has your information, ask them before they go back to their vehicle if they could let you off with a warning
+- When the officer has your information, ask them before they go back to their vehicle if they could let you off with a warning

 If an officer believes you’ve committed a criminal offense, they’re going to charge you—there is no way out.
 However, that doesn’t mean they will necessarily arrest you and take you to jail.
 They have the option of giving you a “citation,” which has a court date printed on it.

 If you have been polite and respectful the whole time, and they say they’re going to arrest or charge you, ask if they could give you a citation and let you go home tonight.
-It’s unlikely they will say yes, but in some cases it works.
+It’s unlikely they will say yes, but in some cases, it works.

 Talk to a California Lawyer for Free

-At the Simmrin Law Group, we may be able to help you avoid jail time, dismiss the charges, keep your drivers license or even win your case.
+At the Simmrin Law Group, we may be able to help you avoid jail time, dismiss the charges, keep your driver’s license or even win your case.
 Let us give you a FREE consultation and help you get started.